PatrickLang/enhancements/keps/sig-windows/20190103-windows-node-support.md

 ### What will never work (Note that some features are plain unsupported while some will not work without underlying OS changes)
 - Certain Pod functionality
+    - Privileged containers
-    - Privileged containers and other Pod security context privilege and access control settings
+    - Pod security context privilege and access control settings.
+Any Linux capabilities or any POSIX capabilities are not supported (this includes SELinux, AppArmor, Seccomp, etc)
     - Reservations are not enforced by the OS, but overprovisioning could be blocked with `--enforce-node-allocatable=pods` (pending: tests needed)
     - Certain volume mappings
       - Single file & subpath volume mounting